Heavy metals: Formation, abundance, occurrence, and extraction

 Heavy metals left of the dividing line occur (or are sourced) mainly as lithophiles; those to the right, as chalcophiles except gold (a siderophile) and tin (a lithophile).

 Heavy metals up to the vicinity of iron (in the periodic table) are largely made via stellar nucleosynthesis.
 In this process, lighter elements from hydrogen to silicon undergo successive fusion reactions inside stars, releasing light and heat and forming heavier elements with higher atomic numbers.

 Heavier heavy metals are not usually formed this way since fusion reactions involving such nuclei would consume rather than release energy.
 Rather, they are largely synthesised (from elements with a lower atomic number) by neutron capture, with the two main modes of this repetitive capture being the s-process and the r-process.
 In the s-process ("s" stands for "slow"), singular captures are separated by years or decades, allowing the less stable nuclei to beta decay, while in the r-process ("rapid"), captures happen faster than nuclei can decay.
 Therefore, the s-process takes a more or less clear path: for example, stable cadmium-110 nuclei are successively bombarded by free neutrons inside a star until they form cadmium-115 nuclei which are unstable and decay to form indium-115 (which is nearly stable, with a half-life 30000 times the age of the universe).
 These nuclei capture neutrons and form indium-116, which is unstable, and decays to form tin-116, and so on.
 In contrast, there is no such path in the r-process.
 The s-process stops at bismuth due to the short half-lives of the next two elements, polonium and astatine, which decay to bismuth or lead.
 The r-process is so fast it can skip this zone of instability and go on to create heavier elements such as thorium and uranium.

 Heavy metals condense in planets as a result of stellar evolution and destruction processes.
 Stars lose much of their mass when it is ejected late in their lifetimes, and sometimes thereafter as a result of a neutron star merger, thereby increasing the abundance of elements heavier than helium in the interstellar medium.
 When gravitational attraction causes this matter to coalesce and collapse, new stars and planets are formed.

-The Earth's crust is made of approximately 5% of heavy metals by weight, with iron comprising 95% of this quantity.
-Light metals (~20%) and nonmetals (~75%) make up the other 95% of the crust.
-Despite their overall scarcity, heavy metals can become concentrated in economically extractable quantities as a result of mountain building, erosion, or other geological processes.